pieterjm/hackable_esp_device/README.md

     |--- src\main.cpp\
     |--- data\

-1. the src dir needs to contain all the files from the `hackableEspDevice` directory except the data directory
+1. the src dir needs to contain all the files from the `hackableEspDevice` directory except the data directory.
-2. rename the `hackableEspDevice.ino` to `main.cpp`
+2. rename the `hackableEspDevice.ino` to `main.cpp`.
 3. in `main.cpp` add a reference to all functions in main e.g.\
 void setup();\
 void setup();\